AGFarms/derbyfish-flow/README.md

 * **FishCards**: Tradeable NFT trading cards with randomized metadata reveals and royalties to original anglers
 * **Bait**: A 1:1 USDC-backed stablecoin for marketplace transactions, merchant integrations, and liquidity pools between species coins and BaitCoin

+### Vision & Implementation

+**The FishDEX Concept**: Think of it as the Pokédex, CoinMarketCap, and OpenSea having a baby - but for real fish.
+The FishDEX serves as both a comprehensive fish species index and decentralized exchange where verified catches drive token supply and trading.

+**Hackathon Implementation**: During PLGenesis Hackathon, we built a fully functional tokenomy on Flow mainnet where all users receive custodial Flow wallets, Fish NFT Collections, and Species Coin Vaults.
+The system processes real fish submissions through DerbyFish's BHRV virtual verification process.

+**Live System Flow**:
+1. **Fish & Species Coin Minting**: Anglers submit catches → DerbyFish sanctioning body verifies → Fish NFT minted with public core data and private catch metadata → Angler can redeem 1:1 species coin from Fish NFT
+2. **Fish Card Trading**: Fish catchers enable card minting → Others purchase cards → Random 50/50 coin toss on each private data field creates rarity tiers → Trade cards like Pokémon with original angler earning royalties
+3. **FishDEX Trading**: Verified anglers redeem species coins for BaitCoin → Liquidity pools enable species coin trading → Market-driven valuation based on catch rarity

+**Current Deployment**: Every Walleye submission becomes a Fish NFT on mainnet, including the record 26.25" catch from WalleyeFest 2025.
+FishCards are live and functional in contracts, ready for frontend integration.
+The FishDEX displays all on-chain species information and trading data.

 ### The Real Fish Catching Experience

 When an angler catches a fish and it gets verified by DerbyFish's sanctioning body, they receive a **Fish NFT** - a permanent, non-transferable digital asset that represents their actual catch.
 This NFT contains both public core information and private metadata fields: